rocketpowerkille/PClub_Secretary_Task2/README.md

 ## FLAG - PClub{4lw4ys_cl05e_y0ur_fil3s}

-Well this challenge was not that hard despite me panicking I managed to do it in like 30 minutes.
+Well this challenge was not that hard despite me panicking I managed to do it in like a hour.

 first connected to the server with netcat.
 Then used 'ls' to list all the contents in that directory.